The child of Lithuanian immigrants, I spent my youth on the south side of Chicago selling newspapers, delivering groceries, and prizefighting.

 I’m a Chicago native living in the historic and crime-ridden Cole neighborhood of Denver with my

 boyfriend fiancé husband, our son (est. October 2009), two three dogs, four cats, and three chickens (seriously).
 We live in a little (950 square feet) old (1888) house.
 In addition to kid and animal wrangling and writing here, I have a full-time job (I edit substantive legal stuff).
-I used to be an attorney (I’m the type who loved law school but didn’t really love practicing law).
+I used to be an attorney (I’m the type who loved law school but didn’t love practicing law).
 I have ADHD and as you might have guessed, I’m (known to abuse parentheses).
-I’m bad at most things but I mean well.
-I’m a vegetarian (attempting to go vegan as of May 2013) and a slacker Buddhist, and I’m getting into small-scale urban homesteading (the let’s-grow-some-food-and-make-stuff-and-cook-a-lot kind, not the end-of-the-world-get-your-guns kind) and minimalism.
+I’m an organic-eating, GMO-avoiding vegetarian (attempting to go vegan as of May 2013), and I’m getting into small-scale urban homesteading (the let’s-grow-some-food-and-make-stuff-and-cook-a-lot kind, not the end-of-the-world-get-your-guns kind) and minimalism.
 I’m kind of a slacker Buddhist, too.

 This started out as a sports blog, but now I write about whatever.
 I’m just a person who likes to write stuff.